xMikeTx/TractiveTest/README.md

 - Do you expect involvement of other dev teams (besides mobile)?

   Yes,
-  1-The collar bluetooth api and its charactristic UUID should come from device developers (or more likely documentation they prepare)
+  The collar bluetooth api and its charactristic UUID should come from device developers (or more likely documentation they prepare).
-  2-UI/UX is usually created by an Experience team
+  UI/UX is usually created by an Experience team.

 - How would you setup the deployment to the play store